mattiamanzati/long-running-process/slides.md

 - *Single executor per workflow*: you do not want concurrency issues right?

 ---
-layout: center
+layout: image-left
+image: /image-me.jpg
 ---

 # Thanks for your time!
-- Twitter: @mattiamanzati
+- Twitter/X: @mattiamanzati